Updated: May 5

 The Crowd went through Lambeth North through Kennington and were met by bewilderment and support from onlookers.
 Some had to work and were glad to have caught some of the protest on their own door step (scroll through gallery).

 Here is one example of many passers by who were happy to see the protest even though the crowd had just blocked his path of where he was driving to.
 Many cars had to U-turn and find alternative routes.

 Passers by observing from a distance another rallying speech (see gallery).

 One of the leaders cracks a joke about taking it easy for a moment to let every catch their breath to the amusement of even the officers monitoring the movement.
 The police had some time to relax for a moment and the slower walkers had a chance to catch up.
 Cars were still at this time needing to find alternative ways out to get to their destinations (scroll through gallery).

 This young man was upset that the march had gone to Brixton.
 He stated "They don't care about us" "They don't care about south" he later explained to me that he thought the police had forced them to come to Brixton.
 He wanted the march to go back to central where the power of the country is.

 This man shouted out the protestors "Repent", "Stop sinning", "All lives matter".
 This did not go down well with the protestors.
 Some of which challenged him and asked him why he did not support.
 This led to an unhealthy conversation, from what I heard he was blaming the sin of the marchers for what was happening in the world.
 However he did not listen to what the protestors had to say which many had to walk away from whiles others challenged.
 I eventually had to calmly talk to the person to explain why his approach had not gone down well and the matter got defused.

-At Brixton a lady asked everyone to gather in a circle.
+At Brixton, a lady asked everyone to gather in a circle.
 The people then asked her to speak but she did not feel that she should be the one to so she thanked all for supporting.
-This with my ending of an overall peaceful and well organised protest (scroll through gallery).
+This is with my ending of an overall peaceful and well-organised protest (scroll through gallery).